shariqm05/Where-in-the-World-is-Carmen-Sandiego/README.md

 ### The Recursive Pathfinding

-The heart of this game lies in its recursive pathfinding algorithm, which I designed to ensure that you can only travel along valid locations/paths you have unlocked, hence the term "pathfinding."
+The heart of this game lies in its recursive Depth-First Search algorithm, which I designed to ensure that you can only travel along valid locations/paths you have unlocked, hence the term "pathfinding."
 The algorithm explores all possible routes, backtracking when necessary, to find a way to your desired destination.

 ### Game Endings

 - **Victory**: Catch Carmen Sandiego and win the game.
 - **Defeat**: Fail to find Carmen after three searches, and you lose.

+## Technical Overview

+- **Language Used**: Python
+- **Key Algorithm**: Recursive Depth-First Search (DFS) for pathfinding and decision-making
+- **Game Flow**: The game is structured around player decisions that modify the state of the game dynamically.
+It uses a recursive DFS approach to manage available paths and unlock new areas.

+### What I Learned

+- **Recursive Algorithms**: I learned how to implement recursive algorithms into my programs, specifically Depth-First Search (DFS), and learned how to use them to solve pathfinding problems.

+- **Algorithmic Thinking**: The design and implementation of the recursive DFS algorithm improved my ability to think critically about algorithm optimization and efficiency.

+- **Game Design Fundamentals**: This project gave me insight into the process of designing game mechanics that are both challenging and fun.
+I learned to balance difficulty with accessibility, and I focused on creating a game that provides strategic depth and replayability.

 ## Requirements